mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 1. Subscribes *navigation.magneticVariation* path from SignalK server at ~1 Hz cycles.
 This is treated as primary and the most trusted source of magnetic variation.
 2. User may enter magnetic variation manually on the web UI.
 This is a backup and the value will be used automatically if variation is not available at SignalK path.
-3. User-defined manual variation is persistently stored in ESP32 preferences.
+3. User-defined manual variation is persistently stored in ESP32 NVS.
 4. Magnetic variation is used for computing true heading on magnetic heading.

 **Note that when the SignalK connection is open, the magnetic heading will always be sent to SignalK *navigation.headingMagnetic* path regardless of the active heading mode (true/magnetic).
 It is a standard practise to compute true heading on server side using SignalK [Derived Data](https://github.com/SignalK/signalk-derived-data) plugin or similar, or on other clients such as [OpenCPN](https://opencpn.org) that utilize [WMM](https://www.ncei.noaa.gov/products/world-magnetic-model).**